 ‘VKC’ advising ‘Russell Street 150’, the senior shift officer for the District, of the blast at the Russell St Police Complex on Thursday, 27th March 1986.

-Victoria Police.
-Mad Max’ Police Shootings – 19th June, 1985.
+Victoria Police – 19th June, 1985.
+Mad Max’ Police Shootings.

 Senior Constable Peter Steele using the call-sign ‘Cheltenham 709’ advises that he and his partner have been shot at 3 minutes past midnight on June 19, 1985.
 By the end of the night a total of 5 Police Officers will have been shot by the offender dubbed ‘Mad Max’.
-Audio clip has been edited to remove VKC transmissions.

 A Victoria Police Canine Handler, Senior Constable Gary Morell, advises that he’s been shot on the night of June 19, 1985 as he and SOG members searched for an offender who’d earlier shot and wounded Police Officers.